 MLB EXTRA INNINGS and MLB.TV offer the same number of out-of-market games.
 But their specifications and features slightly differ.
 The main reason for this is that MLB EXTRA INNINGS is designed for cable and satellite TV interfaces, while MLB.TV is part of MLB.com and the MLB app.

 Other features that come with MLB EXTRA INNINGS are dependent on your TV provider.
 For example, with Xfinity, you can watch games with an expanded statistical interface through the Xfinity X1 DVR.
-And DIRECTV supplies you with two additional channels (MLB Network Strike Zone and MLB Game Mix Channel) to help you keep up on all the action when multiple games are happening at once.
+Meanwhile, DIRECTV supplies you with two additional channels (MLB Network Strike Zone and MLB Game Mix Channel) to help you keep up with all the action when multiple games are happening at once.

 On the other hand, MLB.TV leans more into its on-demand functionality and has an impressive library of documentaries, classic games, and studio shows.
-The streaming service also gives you free access to At Bat (usually $29.99 a year).
-Formerly known as MLB Audio, At Bat allows you to tap into the home and away radio feeds for every MLB game regardless of blackouts.
-You’ll also be able to watch over 7,000 live Minor League Baseball games and MLB Big Inning’s daily whip-around coverage.
+The streaming service also includes full access to MLB Network and MLB At Bat (formerly MLB Audio), which cost $69.99 a year when bundled separately.
+We love At Bat for its blackout-free home and away radio feeds of every MLB game.
+It also comes with over 7,000 live Minor League Baseball games and MLB Big Inning’s daily whip-around coverage.

 Video and audio quality